twistedturtle/blender-index-visualiser/README.md

 Two keyboard shortcuts are defined by default.

-F5 - Reload scripts* <br>
+F5 - Reload scripts <br>
-F6 - Toggles display of index labels
+F6 - Toggle labels

-*If you reload scripts normally then you'll lose the reference to the draw callback should it be running.
-This means you won't be able to turn it off.
+If you reload scripts normally whilst the labels are displayed, then you'll lose the reference to the draw callback.
+This means you won't be able to turn the labels off until you retart blender.

+The custom reload scripts operator (F5) simply removes the callback, then reloads scripts using `bpy.ops.script.reload()` (the normal method) and should it be necessary re-adds the callback afterwards.

 ### Install